-- 1. Psychotherapy groups (90853) are limited to twelve patients in attendance unless a co-provider is present; then psychotherapy groups may not exceed 16 patients in attendance. - 2.
-Multiple-family psychotherapy groups (90849) are limited to twelve families in attendance unless there is a co-provider, then groups may have 13 to 16 families in attendance. - 3.
+- 1. Psychotherapy groups (90853) are limited to 12 patients in attendance unless a co-provider is present, then psychotherapy groups may not exceed 16 patients in attendance. - 2.
+Multiple-family psychotherapy groups (90849) are limited to 12 families in attendance unless there is a co-provider, then groups may not exceed 16 families in attendance. - 3.
+If the patient or family ratios exceed the minimum number of providers required to conduct the group, then the group may not be reported for any of the Medicaid patients. - 4.
 Co-providers must meet the provider qualifications outlined in the 'Who' section above.